onnx/onnx/docs/Operators.md

 * <a name="ConvTranspose"></a><a name="convtranspose"></a>**ConvTranspose**

-  The convolution transpose operator consumes an input tensor and a filter, and computes the output.
+  Compute N-Dimensional transposed convolution on the input.
   * **attribute**:
     <dl>
       <dt>dilations</dt>